 When the dishwasher isn't level, it can cause water to pool in certain areas.
 It might pool against the gasket that keeps the door sealed.
 The excess pressure can eventually damage the gasket, which will force you to replace the parts.
 Leveling your dishwasher is easy and can save you money by preventing damage.

-A dishwasher that's leaning in one direction can hinder drainage.
+A dishwasher that's leaning in one direction can also hinder drainage.
 Proper installation allows the water to flow easily into the drain.
-If it's tilted, the water might pool in other areas instead of going toward the drain.
-It might also drain more slowly than normal.
-Water that remains in the dishwasher can become stagnant, which can make your dishwasher stinky.
-If there are pieces of food left in the water, it can stink even worse.
+If it's tilted, the water might pool in other areas instead of going toward the drain or it might drain more slowly than normal.
+Water that remains in the dishwasher can become stagnant, which can make the appliance stinky over time.
+If there are pieces of food left in the water, it will stink even worse.

 Water Leakage Problems

 A dishwasher that leans in one direction can cause water to leak.
 If it leans forward, you might notice water leaking from underneath the door.
-A minor leak might go unnoticed, but the dishwasher might start leaking so much that the water pools on the floor near the appliance.
+A minor leak might go unnoticed, but the dishwasher might start leaking so much that the water pools on the floor near the appliance, which will damage the floor.

 Not all leaks are caused by the appliance being uneven.
 The door or dishwasher tub could have a leak due to damaged parts that have caused the water to pool.
 Verify that the dishwasher is level first to see if the leak fix is an easy one.
 If it's level, you might need a repair service to investigate the cause of the leak.